 These symptoms can result in physical and emotional distress, which is why our dermatologists feel it’s important to help you.
 At The Dermatology Clinic, we provide a selection of treatments that can often be combined to combat rosacea successfully.

 Symptoms of rosacea can be controlled using antibiotics.
 Our consultant dermatologists may suggest that you take oral antibiotics as well as applying a topical cream to the affected area.
 The cream will soothe soreness and the tablets have anti-inflammatory effects to reduce any redness and swelling.

-Laser treatment can sometimes be used to help reduce the redness component of rosacea.
+Laser treatment for rosacea can sometimes be used to help reduce the redness component of rosacea.
 It’s also important to use facial products that don’t make the situation worse.
 Our dermatologists will also give you advice to help you manage your symptoms on an ongoing basis so your rosacea doesn’t rule your life and destroy your confidence.
 We can also provide guidance to ensure future outbreaks are avoided.